 Trees and TPOs

-If correctly applied by the local planning authority (LPA), TPOs should not prove a restriction on proper tree management.
-There are rights of appeal against decisions taken by the LPA, and provisions for compensation for loss or damage consequent upon refusal of consent, as well as heavy penalties for contravention.
+If correctly applied by the local planning authority (LPA) (mostly councils but also national parks), TPOs should not prove a restriction on tree management.
+However, there may be disagreements about what management is appropriate.
+There are rights of appeal against decisions on tree work applications taken by the LPA, and compensation for loss or damage due to refusal of consent or the imposition of conditions on any agreed work, as well as heavy penalties for contravention.

 TPOs do not transfer any responsibility for tree management to the LPA, even after adverse tree work decisions.
 At all times, tree owners and occupiers of land remain responsible for the health and safety of their trees.